10 Great Books for Sustainable Investors

 Thinking in Systems: A Primer posthumously published on behalf of Donella Meadows: As solutions to sustainability challenges continue to be seen as requiring systems thinking and systemic solutions, there is no better primer on the subject than this book which grabs you by the seat and doesn't let go until the triumphant conclusion.
 Not to be missed.

-There are also a number of impact investing books to consider.
-You can choose the one you think is best.
-We recommend JPMorgan's summary reports compiled with the GIIN instead, such as Eyes on the Horizon.
+There are also a number of impact-investing books to consider such as JPMorgan's summary reports compiled with the Global Impact-Investing Network (GIIN), Eyes on the Horizon.

-Frankly, much of the literature is also simply published publicly, and is freely available, as we discuss in these pages.
+Frankly, much of the literature is also simply published publicly and is freely available.

 Sustainable Investing: The Art of Long Term Performance